 - City of London Freemen’s

-James has spoken to a wide variety of audiences including the Royal Geographical Society, The Wildfowl and Wetlands Trust and the Royal Over-Seas League; at significant international conferences in ecology and citizen science; and as an alumni at the University of Exeter and in numerous secondary schools across the South of England on behalf of the British Exploring Society.
+James has spoken to a wide variety of audiences including the Royal Geographical Society, The Wildfowl and Wetlands Trust and the Royal Over-Seas League; at significant international conferences in ecology and citizen science; and at numerous secondary schools across the South of England.

 Talks are tailored to specific events and can cover a variety of topics drawing on experiences from expeditions and research to aspects of motivation and team development, illustrated with photography from around the world.
 Previous presentations have included:

 - Science in the Amazon: An honest account of the challenges facing anyone trying to do science whilst living in the rainforest, and why you would want to.

 - In search of the Arabian Leopard: Experiences from James’s recent expedition to the Empty Quarter and Dhofar Mountains of Southern Oman.

 - Lessons From A Year of Citizen Science: A talk exploring how ordinary people can achieve extraordinary things.